Norodom Chantaraingsey: Career with the Khmer National Armed Forces

 In 1973, the poet and journalist James Fenton was invited by Chantaraingsey to a banquet lunch held on a battlefield; Fenton used the surreal experience in one of his most famous poems, Dead Soldiers, noting that Chantaraingsey's aide was a brother of Pol Pot.

 Personal life

 Chantaraingsey was married to Sisowath Samanvoraphong, a daughter of King Sisowath Monivong.
-The personal name "Chantaraingsey" is derived from chant(r)a, "moon", and raingsey, "ray of light", from Sanskrit Chandra Ruangsiri.
+The personal name "Chantaraingsey" is derived from chant(r)a, "moon", and raingsey, "ray of light", from Pali Candaraṅsi.